oy3o/bing/README.md

 perfect and logical reverse code implements the event-based API and websocket interface.

 ## Python API
+you can send cookie to init model or reload model.

+context will auto reload when chat reach limit, so if you do not change context, you can do not send context again.

 ```py
 from oy3opy.ai.bing import Model, events
 from oy3opy.utils.file import read_text